 ROCKY CHEUNG - POSTDOC

-My research on technology development is multi-disciplinary in nature, which lies at the interface of functional genomics, synthetic biology, clinical genetics, and big data analytics and predictions.
-In particular, I developed cell-based massively parallel assays to screen tens of thousands of natural genetic variants in both microbes and human cells, focusing on splicing outcomes and gene expression.
+My research on technology development is multi-disciplinary in nature, which lies at the interface of functional genomics, synthetic biology, and big data analytics and predictions.
+In particular, I worked on developing cell-based massively parallel assays to screen tens of thousands of genetic variants in both microbes and human cells, focusing on RNA splicing and gene expression.
 I received my Ph.D. in Cellular and Molecular Medicine at the Johns Hopkins School of Medicine.
-Before that, I obtained my B.S. in Biology with minors in Chemistry and Music from UNC-Chapel Hill.
-I am currently working at Twist Bioscience.
+Before that, I obtained my B.S. in Biology from UNC-Chapel Hill.

 ERIC JONES - GRADUATE STUDENT